Sagnac/Zernike.jl/README.md

 * The `zplot` function can be invoked independently using `Polynomial` and `WavefrontError` function types as well as quantized wavefront errors;

-* If you resize the plot window right clicking on the figure will resize / trim the plot automatically so that it fits within the window without extra space;
+* If you resize the plot window, right clicking on the figure will resize / trim the plot automatically so that it fits within the window without extra space;

 * The values contained within the output types can also be accessed through numerical indexing and regular destructuring in addition to property destructuring and getting the fields directly;